Delivery manager – role and responsibilities

 In addition, Delivery Managers are also in charge of both incoming and outgoing shipments of products, materials and goods and managing contacts with suppliers and customers.
 They have to solve any problems with all parties involved and supervise the delivery process and the entire shipping department.

-The responsibilities of the Delivery Manager
+The responsibilities of the Delivery Manager and responsibilities

 The tasks that a Delivery Manager has to perform are very varied: